rcalef/rcalef.github.io/_posts/2024-12-07-scRNAseq-assumptions.md

 In contrast, scFoundation<d-cite key="haoLargeScaleFoundation2023"></d-cite> calculates gene expression embeddings by first transforming continuous scalar values to a vector using a small MLP, and then calculating a final embedding by using an attention mechanism over K learned vectors.
 While we won't cover the full details, schematics of the approaches can be seen below to get a sense of the overall architectures, and most importantly to see how they directly use the gene expression values as input.

-{% include figure.html path="assets/img/2024-12-07-scRNAseq-assumptions/fig2_scGPT_schematic.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/2024-12-07-scRNAseq-assumptions/fig2_scGPT_schematic.png" class="img-fluid rounded z-depth-1" %}
-{% include figure.html path="assets/img/2024-12-07-scRNAseq-assumptions/fig2_scBERT_schematic.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/2024-12-07-scRNAseq-assumptions/fig2_scBERT_schematic.png" class="img-fluid rounded z-depth-1" %}
-{% include figure.html path="assets/img/2024-12-07-scRNAseq-assumptions/fig2_scFoundation_schematic.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/2024-12-07-scRNAseq-assumptions/fig2_scFoundation_schematic.png" class="img-fluid rounded z-depth-1" %}
 <div class="caption">
   Schematics of the various approaches that *do not* use a rank-value encoding (top to bottom): scGPT, scBERT, and scFoundation.
 Figures sourced from <d-cite key="cuiScGPTBuildingFoundation2023"></d-cite><d-cite key="yangScBERTLargescalePretrained2022"></d-cite><d-cite key="haoLargeScaleFoundation2023"></d-cite>.
 </div>